GHG Net-zero in the product life cycle

 Our Decarbonization School, run by Sunshine (a supplier group member of Toyota Boshoku)

-Our Decarbonization School has been operating since 2022, with the aim of reducing CO2 emissions throughout our entire supply chain.
+Our Decarbonization School has been operating since 2022, with the aim of reducing GHG emissions throughout our entire supply chain.

-We are committed to continuing our carbon neutrality efforts in the future, and will continue cooperating closely with our suppliers to work towards a carbon neutral supply chain.
+We will continue to work closely with our suppliers to promote carbon neutral initiatives throughout the supply chain.

 Scope 3* (Supply Chain Management)

-Toyota Boshoku has commenced to calculate the CO2 emission of whole Toyota Boshoku’s supply chain in order to reduce the CO2 emission from our whole business activities since FY2013.
+Toyota Boshoku has commenced to calculate the GHG emission of whole Toyota Boshoku’s supply chain in order to reduce the GHG emission from our whole business activities since FY2013.

-Next, we will improve the precision of calculating method, and proceed to reduce CO2 emission after we evaluate the CO2 emission of each category in our whole business activities.
+Next, we will improve the precision of calculating method, and proceed to reduce GHG emission after we evaluate the GHG emission of each category in our whole business activities.

-• Scope 3:CO2 in both Upstream and Downstream in business
+- Scope 3:GHG in both Upstream and Downstream in business

-[Upstream] CO2 by supply of material, transportation and employees’ transfer
+[Upstream] GHG by supply of material, transportation and employees’ transfer

-[Downstream] CO2 by using and end-of-life treatment of sold products
+[Downstream] GHG by using and end-of-life treatment of sold products

 GHG Emissions Produced by Toyota Boshoku group’s Value Chain